whatsupW/whatsupW/Conversation.md

 ### This way, you can answer in Russian.
-    • I’m Pawel and I’m from Poland.
-What’s your name?
-What’s the situation like for you because what Putin is doing is not, as he calls it,  a “special military mission”.
+    • Im Pawel and Im from Poland.
+Whats your name?
+Whats the situation like for you because what Putin is doing is not, as he calls it,  a “special military mission”.

 I odpowiedz w rosyjskim języku…
 • Jestem z Polski mam na imię Paweł.
 A ty jak masz na imię?
 I jaka u Was sytuacja bo to co robi putin to wcale nie jest misja specjalna.